Alaska Intrastate Mutual Aid System

 - Other drills or exercises conducted in preparation for a disaster.

 The State Emergency Response Commission (SERC) established an AIMAS Committee which in turn established three working groups to operationalize AIMAS: policy and procedures, qualifications, and resource typing.
 Each working group produced draft documents which are currently undergoing review and revision.
-These documents will be presented to the SERC at the meeting on April 10, 2015, and will be published on this website following approval.
+These documents will be presented at regular SERC meetings, and published on this website following approval.
 The system has been developed based on the Emergency Management Assistance Compact (EMAC) and the Pacific Northwest Emergency Management Arrangement (PNEMA).

 Policy and Procedure Manual